hewlock/tag/docs/readme.md

 Suppose I name my Toyota Yaris "Harold" and want to rename all my tags.
 I can use `tag find` to list all uses of the `toyota-yaris` tag and then use `tag rename` with `xargs` to rename the tag to `harold`.
-Using the `-0` arg for both find and xargs assures any whitespace in file names won't affect the command.
+Using the `-0` arg for both `tag find` and `xargs` assures any whitespace in file names won't affect the command.

 ```
 tag find -r0 toyota-yaris ~/Documents | xargs -0 tag rename toyota-yaris harold